trydave/trydave.github.io/README.md

 It was inspired by https://jen-abrahamson.github.io/ website made using https://html5up.net/hyperspace template.

-To build you own, simply download the template from my repository here or form above template website, unzip, edit at your convience and upload to a newly created USERNAME.github.io repository.
+To build your own, simply download the template from my repository here or form above template website, unzip, edit at your convience and upload to a newly created USERNAME.github.io repository.
 Now simply go to setting and deploy the website.